42BV/rest-convention/06-security.md

     }

     /**
-     * marks a login attempt as succesful.
+     * marks a login attempt as successful.
      * @param email the username.
      */
     public void markLoginSuccess(String email) {